patopesto/go-sacn/README.md

 Fully supports and complies to the specification:

-- All Packet types (Data, Sync and Discovery)
+- All Packet types (Data, Sync and Discovery).
-- Receiver with callbacks on sync packet reception
+- Receiver with callbacks and stream termination detection.
-- Transmitter sending discovery packets
+- Transmitter sending discovery packets.

 ## Usage